Marcrus813/HH-NFT-Marketplace/Note.md

         - Answer: 404515560157583 means 1 USDC = 404515560157583 wei
         - `decimals` from price feed `USDC / ETH` returns `18` while decimals of USDC is 6, ~~so probably the decimals of the target token~~ here it is the decimals of the price feed
             - Take `wBTC / ETH` for example, the decimal is 8, same as `wBTC`, the result would also be in 8 decimals
+- [x] Yarn problem
+    - Unable to fetch due to ssl problem
+        - The root cause is from getting `yarn 1.22.22`.
+When running `yarn` in `4.9.1` and getting some packages that require `1.22.22`, the previous setup has `4.9.1` installed globally, so need to download `1.22.22` in this case, now we have `1.22.22` installed globally, so when in this scenario, it will work even the project is running `4.9.1`
+            - So WSL might not be the culprit here, but I discarded it anyway.🤭

 ## Testing